 When you hear the word “trust” it’s usually in the context of a belief of reliability of someone, such as: “I trust her to read about the past legal word of the day, quid pro quo.”
 Trust in the world of estate planning is entirely different, although you can certainly put trust in a well-crafted trust to maximize the benefits of an estate plan!

 What is a Trust?

 In simplest terms, a trust is a legal agreement between three parties: grantor, trustee, and beneficiary.
 This allows a third party (the trustee) to hold assets for a beneficiary (or beneficiaries).
 Trusts can be set up in a variety of ways and specify the details of when and how the assets will pass to the beneficiary.
-Trusts are a part of a well-crafted estate plan and can be used to minimize taxes.
+Trusts are a part of a well-crafted estate plan and can be used to minimize fees, costs, and taxes.

 All trusts have a grantor, sometimes called the “settler” or “trustor.”
 The grantor creates the trust, and also has legal authority to transfer property to the trust.

 The trustee can be any person or entity that can take title to property on behalf of a beneficiary.
 The trustee is responsible for managing the property according to the rules outlined in the trust document, and must do so in the best interests of the beneficiary.

 The beneficiary is the person or entity benefiting from the trust.
 The beneficiary can be one person/entity or multiple parties (true also of grantor and trustee).
 Multiple trust beneficiaries do not have to have the same interests in the trust property.
 Also, trust beneficiaries do not have to even exist at the time the trust is created (such as a future grandchild, or charitable foundation that has been set up yet).

 A trust can be either funded or unfunded.
 By funded, we mean that property has been placed “inside” the trust.
 This property is sometimes called the “principal” or the “corpus.”